cloudmesh-community/fa18-516-21/project-paper/report.md

 * A cross platform desktop application which can be reditributed to users
 * Client App should show data from MongoDB using GraphQL APIs
-* Client App should send user action to server and mutate date
+* Client App should send user action to server and mutate data
 * Client and server should be able to handle more than 10000 VMs

 ## Design